Account storage¶

 Input/Output¶

-and the sub-command) is used to read the authentication file and to write the revocation file in the same directory.
+The general --account option (placed between silkaj and the sub-command) is used to read the authentication file and to write the revocation file in the same directory.

 Creation¶